Status

 In addition to meeting statewide target and limit reference points the status of the stock around Tasmania is considered annually.
 Management aims to provide good abundance around the state for commercial and recreational fishers in each area and healthy biomass for ecosystem function and non-extractive users throughout Tasmania.

 Due to the long pelagic larval period (up to two years), egg production in different areas of the fishery is not closely linked to future recruitment in that region.
 Recruitment is affected by patterns in larval dispersal and it’s known that the most important regions for larval sources tend to vary from year to year.
 The appropriate management response to this is to ensure that healthy egg production of at least 20% of the unfished level is maintained in all areas.
-Area 5 is the only area close to falling below this level with a current estimated biomas of 20.6%.
+Area 5 is the only area close to falling below this level with a current estimated egg produciton of 23%.

 Learn more about what each stock status classification means on our Stock Status Classifications Information Page: